ShafSpecs/sw-example/app/worker/README.md

 ## Demo `SW` module

 This is a demo `sw` module that allows for testing and updating features in real-time.
 It is not intended for production use.

-To test it out, clone this repo then run `npm run dev`.
+To test it out, clone this repo, install dependencies then run `npm run dev`.

 ### Modules